CIRCSE/LT4HALA/2022/EvaLatin.md

 - Evaluation Window III - Task: Features tagging
   - 31 March 2022: test data available
   - 6 April 2022: system results due to organizers
-- 26 April 2022: reports due to organizers
+- 26 April 2022: reports submission via SoftConf
 - 10 May 2022: short report review deadline
-- 24 May 2022: camera ready version of reports due to organizers
+- 24 May 2022: camera ready version submission via SoftConf

 ### DATA
 Data is distributed in the [CoNLL-U format](https://universaldependencies.org/format.html).
 In our dataset ID, FORM, LEMMA, UPOS, and FEATS fields are annotated: all the other fields are filled in with underscores.